1st MINNESOTA VOLUNTEER CAVALRY

 The first specifics we find for Thomas are from the year 1862 when, on 10/11 in St. Peter, MN he enlisted in the U.S. military for a period of twelve months, thereby becoming a cavalryman in company "B" of the 1st Minnesota Cavalry.
 While in the 1st Private Lucas' service record was somewhat checkered.
 During the first two months of 1863 company rolls show him present.
 In March and April he was absent, but legitimately so as he was on detached duty scouting with company "B's" Lieutenant Thomas F. West.
 In May and June he was listed as present, but in trouble as on 6/5 he was the focus of an undefined regimental court martial which resulted in his being sentenced to a $5 pay stoppage.
 At a time when a private soldier's monthly pay as $13, this was quite a sizable penalty.
 Present for the remainder of his enlistment, after settling financial accounts with Uncle Sam - $44.15 for clothing, one cone wrench, one watering bridle and one nose bag- he was mustered out of the service.

 1880.
 Another decade.
 Another census.
-In this tally the Lucas' were located Winnebago City, Faribault County, MN.
+In this tally the Lucas' were still located Winnebago City, Faribault County, MN.
 By this time three new names had been added to the household: Talbot/Talbert "Burt/Bert" Lucas (b.
 1873 IA), Thomas Homer Lucas (b.
 1875 MN) and Ida Lucas (b.
 1877 MN).
-As noted by these children's birth states, the Lucas family quitted Iowa for Minnesota sometime between 1873 and 1875.
+As evidenced by these children's birth states, the Lucas family quitted Iowa for Minnesota sometime between 1873 and 1875.
 However, what prompted the move is not known.
-The Lucas family would remain in Minnesota until sometime between 1905 and 1910.
-During at least a portion of that period they would reside in Becker County on or near Shell Lake.
+The family would remain in Minnesota until 1907.
+During at least a portion of that Minnesota period they would reside in Becker County on or near Shell Lake.
 The family would then move westward to Washington State.

 Documentally, it appears that by Mid-August of 1898 Thomas had initiated the paperwork to try and seek a U.S. Government pension based on his Civil War military service.
 While it is not specifically noted, likely this movement was based on his early service with the 1st Minnesota which had ended on a positive note.
 That the process did not proceed smoothly is evidenced by the fact that by early March of 1902 he had sought the assistance of Frank M. Eddy U.S. Representative for Minnesota's 7th Congressional District (R 3/4/95 - 3/3/03).
 Congressman Eddy subsequently penned a letter to the U.S. War Department's Records and Pension Office seeking documents pertaining to former private Thomas' service with the 1st.
 The Department responded with a letter describing Thomas' first term of service, but what transpired after that is not known.
 What is known is that by late January, 1905 Thomas was again seeking U.S. Congressional help in the pension process, this time via Minnesota's H. Steenerson (R. 3/4/03 - 3/3/23, 7th District).
 Once again the War Department's Pension Office replied with a chronology of Thomas' service both in the 1st and in the 2nd.
 Available documents are silent on whether or not a pension was or was not granted, but likely it was not.*

-As previously noted, sometime between and the census tally of 1910 Thomas, Julia and their two newest children Ralph (b.
+As previously noted, in 1907 Thomas, Julia and their two newest children Ralph (b.
 1888 MN) and Seva (b.
 1872 MN) quitted Minnesota and resettled in Everett, Snohomish County, WA.
-While the motivation for the move is not documented, likely it was to be near to their older, married children and their families, who - all of except one who was living in Minnesota - resided in western Washington.
+While the motivation for the move is not documented, likely it was to be near to their older, married children - and their families - all of except one who was living in Minnesota - were living in western Washington.
 The Everett the City Directory for 1911 noted Thomas' occupation as "farmer."
 At his death, Thomas' Everett address was listed as 1532 Virginia St.

 After her husband's passing, Julia remained in Everett, WA.
 She died there on 6/2/17 at age 72.1 yrs.
-She was buried at Evergreen beside Thomas.
+She was/is buried at Evergreen beside Thomas.